One of the most common topics we get asked is how to lay the perfect shed concrete slab for your new shed.

 Shed Concrete Slab – Maximum dimensions

-Again, a big shed needs a big slab.
-For example, our biggest shed has a 24m span and can be as long as you like.
+Again, a big shed needs a big concrete slab.
+For example, our biggest garden shed can have up to a 24m span, 6m in height, and can be as long as you like.

 BEWARE of “nominal sizing”

 While many shed manufacturers may claim their sheds are a certain size, some shed companies use nominal sizing – which is another word for approximate sizing.

 We once came across a national chain that referred to one of their sheds as a 9m x 6m garden shed.
 But when we got out the tape measure, the actual size was just over 8.4 metres by 5.9 metres.
 So you wouldn’t want to lay a 9m x 6m concrete slab for this garden shed and then find out that it was the wrong size!